taosdata/taoskeeper/README.md

   **Answer**: taoskeeper relies on restful interfaces to query data.
 Check whether the taosAdapter is running or whether the taosAdapter address in keeper.toml is correct.

-* Why detection metrics displayed by different TDengines inconsistent with taoskeeper monitoring?
+* Why detection metrics displayed by different TDengine's inconsistent with taoskeeper monitoring?

   **Answer**: If a metric is not created in TDengine, taoskeeper cannot get the corresponding test results.